Innovative Practices in Engineering Education: Recruitment, Experiences, and Outcomes of Non-traditional Entrants

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-Please note, to be considered for this funded PhD opportunity you must quote project code EDSO4380219 when applying.
+Please note, to be considered for this self-funded PhD opportunity you must quote project code EDSO4380219 when applying.